 Stars' Roman Polak: Back in action

-Polak (upper body) is expected to return to the lineup for Thursday's clash with the Canucks, NHL.com's Kevin Woodley reports.
+Polak (upper body) is expected to be in the lineup for Thursday's game against the Canucks, Matthew DeFranks of The Dallas Morning News reports.

-Polak hasn't played since suffering an upper-body injury in the first game of the season, so it wouldn't be surprising to see the Stars limit his ice time against Vancouver.
-The 33-year-old, who picked up nine points in 77 games with Dallas last campaign, is expected to skate with Taylor Fedun on the bottom pairing against Vancouver.
+Polak came into the contest as a game-time decision, but was trending in the right direction after getting hurt in the first game of the season.
+The 33-year-old's return signifies a boost in depth on the back end, as Polak will be paired with Andrej Sekera on the third-defensive pair for Thursday's game.

 More News